CAMPUS PARKING

 It is a violation of this policy for an employee to leave 5 parking violations unpaid for 21 days.

-Under California Vehicle Code Section 40215(a), you have the following rights when appealing a parking violation:
+California Vehicle Code Section 40215(a) details an individual’s rights when appealing parking violations.